real-xinu/xinu-iota/xinu-node/README.md

 Testbed Server
 ==============

-This directory contains files for the Xinu-based testbed server.
-The management client will connect to this server in order to manage nodes.
+This directory contains files for the Xinu image that should be loaded on the nodes .
+The testbed server  communicates with the nodes using server to node protocol.